 - National Association of Social Workers, Hawaii Chapter The Hawaiian chapter of the NASW promotes the quality and effectiveness of the social work field in the state.
 It offers members admittance to conferences, continuing education, networking opportunities, and a job board.
 This resource also provides access to ethics lawyers for members in need of ethical advice.

 - University of Hawaii at Manoa School of Social Work As the only Hawaiian university that offers a bachelor's, master's, and Ph.D. in social work, UH serves as an excellent resource for prospective social work students.
-The university offers several areas of concentration, assist students in finding appropriate resources, and offer connections to multiple professional organizations.
+The university offers several areas of concentration, assists students in finding appropriate resources, and offer connections to multiple professional organizations.

 - Clinical Social Work Association The CSWA provides its members with informational newsletters, social and professional services, job boards, and career support.
 It aims to support best practices in the field, and it offers complementary ethical and legal advice.